 Livestock and Natural Resources

-The pre-registration fee is $15 per person and you can pay on-line with your credit card (preferred) at http:/ucanr.edu/livestock2018.
-You can also register by mail with check or money order by using the mail-in registration form.
-If paying by check, please mail the check and registration form no later than February 15th.
-Late registration will be $20 per person at the door.
+The pre-registration fee is $15 per person and you can pay on-line with your credit card at: http://ucanr.edu/weeds2018.
+You can also register by mail with check or money order by using the mail-in Registration form.
+Mail-in registration is due by Friday, April 27th.
+Late registration will be $20 at the door.

 Livestock and Natural Resource Advisor